simulogics/prosperousuniverse-docs/content/tutorials/base-setup/_index.md

 * Victualler: Rig, Farm, Food Processor
 * Carbon Farmer: 2x Farm, Incinerator
 * Metallurgist: 2x Extractor, Smelter
-* Plastics Manufacturer: Collector, Incinerator, Basic Materials Plant
+* Manufacturer: Collector, Incinerator, Basic Materials Plant
 * Constructor: Basic Materials Plant, Prefab Plant 1

 Regardless of your package, it is recommended that you also construct two “Habitation Pioneer” modules.
 To construct a building, simply hit its  “BUILD” button; if it worked, your new building will show up in the “SECTIONS” window you can access from your base overview.